spdk/spdk/doc/jsonrpc.md

 If provided with cluster_name option, it will use the Rados cluster object referenced by the name (created by bdev_rbd_register_cluster RPC) and ignores "user_id + config" combination to create its own Rados cluster.
+In this scenario, all the bdevs will share the same cluster with one connection of Ceph in librbd module.
+Performance tuning on the I/O workload could be done by estimating how many io_contxt threads and messager threads in Ceph side and how many cores would be reasonable to provide for SPDK to get up to your projections.

 #### Result